 - This Cracked.com article might, just might, convince you to switch to organic foods.

-- They didn't truly drink it, but for a while before toothpaste was invented, some people purposely used urine to clean their teeth, after noticing that it was actually efficient in doing so.
-They didn't know at the time that it wasn't the urine, but the ammonia in the urine that did the job; indeed, ammonia is still a common ingredient in some toothpastes.
+- While it wasn't truly drunk, some people purposely used urine to clean their teeth before toothpaste was invented, after noticing that it was actually efficient in cleaning their teeth.
+The reason urine actually worked was because the ammonia in the urine did the job really well, and even today ammonia is still a common ingredient in some kinds of toothpaste (though it's not from urine... we hope).

 - Just Google "horsemeat scandal".
-Of course, most of the victims remain blissfully unaware of what they've been eating, and horsemeat isn't actually harmful to human health... is it?note note
+Of course, most of the victims remain blissfully unaware of what they've been eating, and horsemeat isn't actually harmful to human health...is it?note

-- In The 24 Hours of Le Mans, the drivers of closed top cars have two bottles, one for windshield washer fluid and the other for their sport drink.
-Sometimes the crews get them confused, and mix them up, leaving the poor driver with a horrible tasting drink during their stint and very clean teeth afterwards (fortunately, the washer fluid's not harmful, just disgusting).
+- In The 24 Hours of Le Mans, the drivers of closed-top cars have two bottles - one for windshield washer fluid and the other for their sports drink.
+Sometimes the crews get them confused, and mix them up, leaving the poor driver with a horrible tasting drink during their stint (fortunately, the washer fluid isn't actually harmful, it's just disgusting).

 - A weatherman in Connecticut ate cat vomit on live TV from his shoe, thinking it was Grape Nuts.

-- Gordon Ramsay once freaked out Jeremy Clarkson with this trope after teaching him how to properly clean a lobster.
-Jeremy did not take it wellnote .
+- Gordon Ramsay once freaked out Jeremy Clarkson with this trope after teaching him how to properly clean a lobster, due to Jeremy never bothering to clean the digestive tract - that is, he had been eating lobster excrement his entire life.

-- Gordon Ramsay himself had this experience sampling some mac and cheese made by one Masterchef audition.
-Complete with Spit Take.
+- Gordon Ramsay himself had this experience sampling some mac and cheese made by one Masterchef audition, due to finding out that it had been made with breastmilk.
+Complete with a Spit Take.

 - As noted in the Fight Club and South Park entries above, there is a reason many say be nice to the waitstaff, as those incidences of food tampering have been Truth in Television.
-Usually, nowadays (in the case of the former), the waiter/waitress goes to jail for messing with the food/beverages and or the restauraunt gets shut down and, sometimes, they don't.
-One case of this from 2003 had a woman finding a condom in her clam chowder (after it came back from being reheated) and the incident traumatized her so badly that she can't eat soup, seafood, and has even had problems with intimacy.
+Nowadays, the waiter/waitress will likely go to jail for tampering with the food/beverages, and in extreme cases, the restaurant can get shut down and.
+One case had a woman find a condom in her clam chowder, and the incident traumatized her so badly that she can't eat soup or seafood and has problems with intimacy.

-- Italian serial killer Leonarda Cianciulli, aka "The Soapmaker of Correggio", would dispose of her victims' bones and blood by using them as ingredients for homemade sweets, which she would then serve to her unwitting family and friends.
+- Italian Serial Killer Leonarda Cianciulli, aka "The Soap-Maker of Correggio", would dispose of her victims' bones and blood by using them as ingredients for homemade tea cakes and soaps, the former of which she would serve to unwitting guests.

 - There have been several cases of kids being poisoned from eating laundry pods because they look like delicious candy.
-Because of this people have joked that they are a Forbidden Fruit.
-It is now a meme.
+Because of this, people have joked that they are a Forbidden Fruit, and it eventually became a meme.

-- The body is programmed to think "Clear liquid=water", which is why you should always clearly label things.
+- The body is programmed to think "Clear, thin liquid=water", which is why you should always clearly label things.
 Horror stories abound of people unwittingly drinking paint thinner or cleaner because they saw what looked like a bottle or glass of water.

-- Salmiakki.
+- Salmiakki, a fairly popular confectionery in Finland, Scandinavia, The Netherlands, and Northern Germany.
 It is ammonium chloride mixed with black licorice, being simultaneously sweet, fiery and salty, and ingesting it increases salivation.
-Salmiakki is considered a confectionery in Finland and eaten also elsewhere in Scandinavia, Netherlands and northern Germany, but people outside those countries usually find salmiakki distasteful and heavily overlapping with Foreign Queasine.
-A Scandinavian practical joke is to eat salmiakki with happy face and then offer it to a foreigner...
+Naturally, people outside those countries usually find salmiakki distasteful and heavily overlapping with Foreign Queasine.
+A common practical joke in those regions (particularly Scandinavia) is to happily eat salmiakki, then offer it to a foreigner.

-- Wikipedia states the ammonium chloride is used on fertilizers, dry batteries, cold mixtures, detergents and cough medicines.
-It is also used on galvanizing steel, soldering and dyeing.
+According to Wikipedia, ammonium chloride is used in fertilizers, dry batteries, cold mixtures, detergents, and cough medicines.
+It is also used in galvanizing steel, soldering, and dyeing.
 You can manufacture it at home by mixing ammonia with hydrochloric acid.
-I wonder why the foreigners won't find so multi-use confectionery as tasty?
-(A Finnish talk show host.)
+I wonder why foreigners don't find such a multi-use confectionery tasty?

-- Usually, it's not a good idea to eat something from the wild if you're not a professional at identifying edible food in the wild.
-Often, you're warned not to eat any berries or mushrooms you come across.
-Better to refrain than try it and learn when it's too late.
+- It's not a good idea to eat something from the wild if you're not professionally trained in identifying edible food items in the wild.
+Often, you're warned not to eat any berries or mushrooms you come across (especially the latter, since it's easy to confuse edible mushrooms with similar-looking ones that are toxic), since it's better to refrain than try it and learn whether or not it's harmful too late.
+As the old saying puts it: "All fungi are edible, but some fungi are only edible once."

-- A tumblr user posted how they found a tree with strangely large cucumbers hanging from it.
-They took one home to try it, but disposed of it (by throwing it into their neighbor's hot tub, but that's besides the point) after being disgusted by the taste.
-The user later learned from comments that it was actually kigelia, a poisonous fruit.
-Of course, they panicked, but apparently ended up fine.
+- A Tumblr user took home a large cucumber hanging from a tree, but was disgusted by the taste and disposed of it by throwing it into their neighbor's hot tub.
+The user later learned from comments that it was actually kigelia, a fruit that's highly poisonous if unripe.
+Thankfully, aside from some initial panic, the user ended up fine.

 - On July 16, 2012, a Burger King employee on 4chan anonymously uploaded a photo of his feet in two plastic bins of lettuce, accompanied by the statement "This is the lettuce you eat at Burger King."
-It took some disgusted 4chan users a mere 20 minutes to use Exif data to track down the location where the photo was taken, call the Burger King restaurant at said location, and get the rogue employee fired.
+Disgusted 4chan users took just 20 minutes to get the employee fired by tracking down the location where the photo was taken and calling the Burger King restaurant there.